jwickham1023/DSCI445-Final-Project/README.md

 ### The paper:
 * Open the `create_paper.ipynb` file and run the code cell to create the paper
+* **NOTE**: Any numbers, graphs, and tables were taken from the project notebook.
+Since it takes a long time to compute, we copied the results over to easily make the paper.

 ### The presentation
 * In the same directory as the project, run: `jupyter nbcovert presentation.ipynb --to slides`